Skip Navigation Links.

 Select report category.
 Each report category provides answers to specific questions.
-The description of each report category is describe in further topics.
+The description of each report category is described in further topics.

-Optionality, you can set viewing options (depends on report category), data set filters, name the names (the filename will use the name of the report).
+Optionality, you can set viewing options (depends on report category), data set filters, and name the report (the filename will use the name of the report).

 Create the report to save the dataset in a report file and view the result on the GUI.
 After the original report creation, you can recall the report from the saved file.
 (You don’t need to recreate it).

 Understanding Record Type

 The record type determines the data source for the queried report.

 The CDR data source includes all the detailed information about all calls.

 The CDR data source provides the most reporting flexibility including reports requiring originating numbers/caller regions.